Senetas/crypto-cli/README.md

 See also the privacy note below.

 ## Privacy
 The user MUST be logged into a docker hub account.
 Because `docker login` stores an encoded username and password, the clear text password is exposed to this utility.
-While the password is not transmitted anywhere other then the repository in either a clear, encoded or encrypted form, it may be logged to `STDOUT` in certain situations.
+While the password is not transmitted anywhere other then the repository, it may be logged to `STDOUT` in certain situations.
 Thus, it is recommended to set up an alternate Docker Hub account while this is under development.

 ## Cryptography
 The layer archives are (if specified) encrypted using AES-GCM, with a 256-bit key that is randomly generated.